<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 The incentive for students is real.
 “Based on how well the farm does each year, we hand out scholarships,” he adds.

-Now into his ninth year as principal at Altario School, Van Lagen says he’s seeing a growing sense of pride in the students and the community.
+Now in his thirteenth year as principal at Altario School, Van Lagen says he’s seeing a growing sense of pride among students and the community.

 “It’s exciting,” he says.
 “This really is a model of what can happen when an entire community comes together for a school – it’s amazing what you can do.”